Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Introduction

-The second approach, lattice QCD, offers a determination of $\amuHVP$ based entirely on SM theory, without the need for experimental inputs to quantify the nonperturbative dynamics.
-While published lattice-QCD results for $\amuHVP$ were not precise enough at the time to be used in the SM prediction of Ref.~\cite{Aoyama:2020ynm}, the situation has changed significantly in recent years, thanks to dedicated efforts by several lattice collaborations \cite{Borsanyi:2020mff,Aubin:2022hgm,Alexandrou:2022amy,Ce:2022kxy,FermilabLatticeHPQCD:2023jof,Blum:2023qou,Boccaletti:2024guq,RBC:2024fic,Spiegel:2024dec}.
+The second approach, lattice QCD, offers a determination of $\amuHVP$ based entirely on SM theory.\footnote{To set the quark masses and strong coupling, $N_f+1$ experimental inputs are needed, taken here to be precisely measured hadron masses \cite{FlavourLatticeAveragingGroupFLAG:2024oxs}.} While published lattice-QCD results for $\amuHVP$ were not precise enough at the time to be used in the SM prediction of Ref.~\cite{Aoyama:2020ynm}, the situation has changed significantly in recent years, thanks to dedicated efforts by several lattice collaborations \cite{Borsanyi:2020mff,Aubin:2022hgm,Alexandrou:2022amy,Ce:2022kxy,FermilabLatticeHPQCD:2023jof,Blum:2023qou,Boccaletti:2024guq,RBC:2024fic,Spiegel:2024dec,Djukanovic:2024cmq}.
 Hence, we expect that lattice-QCD results will play an important role in obtaining a new SM prediction of $\amu$ and in the subsequent interpretation of the experimental measurements.
-Especially in light of the puzzle created in the data-driven approach by the new CMD-3 $e^+e^- \to \pi\pi$ cross section measurement, continued efforts to further improve lattice-QCD calculations to match the expected precision of the $g-2$ experiments are clearly important.
+Especially in light of the puzzle created in the data-driven approach by the new CMD-3 $e^+e^- \to \pi^+\pi^-$ cross section measurement, continued efforts to further improve lattice-QCD calculations to match the expected precision of the $g-2$ experiments are clearly important.

 In lattice QCD, the HVP can be computed from Euclidean time integrals of correlation functions \cite{Bernecker:2011gh}, where it is advantageous to study the different regions of Euclidean time separately to refine control over systematic effects.
 The most common division is into three time complementary regions, known as ``windows'' \cite{RBC:2018dos}: the ``short-distance'' contribution $\amuSD$, the ``intermediate-distance'' contribution $\amuW$, and the ``long-distance'' contribution $\amuLD$.
 By construction, the sum of these three terms gives the total HVP contribution to $\amu$.